Question-Adaptive Graph Learning for Multi-hop Retrieval Augmented Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel graph representation learning framework for multi-hop questions retrieval.
-We first design a Multi-information Level Knowledge Graph (Multi-L KG) to model the multi-granular relationships among documents.
-Then we introduce Query-Specific Graph Neural Network (QSGNN).
-The QSGNN aggregates information from multi-levels, together with query alignment, to ensure comprehensive query-specific representations while filtering out the noise.
-The pre-training strategy further enhance the ability of QSGNN.
+In this paper, we propose a novel graph learning method for multi-hop questions retrieval.
+We first design a Multi-information Level Knowledge Graph(Multi-L KG) to model the multi-granular relationships among documents.
+Then we introduce Question-Adaptive Graph Neural Network(Quest-GNN).
+The Quest-GNN aggregates information from multi-levels, together with question alignment, to ensure comprehensive question specific representations while filtering out the noise.
+The pre-training strategy further enhance the ability of Quest-GNN.
 Extensive experiments shows the effectiveness of our method in multi-hop questions.

-\textbf{Ethics Statement}.
-We affirm that our research adheres to the highest ethical standards in the conduct of scientific research.
-This work does not involve human subjects, animal testing, harmful insights, discrimination, sensitive personal data, or any legal compliance problem.
-All experiments were conducted using publicly available datasets or Large Language Model (LLM) tools, and we have taken steps to ensure the reproducibility and transparency of our results.
-We have considered potential societal impacts of our research and believe that the proposed methods and findings contribute positively to the field of LLMs and its applications.

-\textbf{Reproducibility Statement}.
-To ensure the reproducibility of our work, we provide the following statement.
-All code implementations of our proposed method are provided by an anonymous link, and we will make them publicly open source upon the acceptance of this paper.
-Additionally, all the large language models (LLMs) used in this paper are open source, as detailed in prior work ~\citep{gutierrez2025rag, jimenez2024hipporag, luo2025gfm}.
-Regarding the data used in our experiments, we follow the standard protocols established by open source works ~\citep{gutierrez2025rag}.
-All the data processing details are presented in Appendix~\ref{appendix:exp_dataset}.
-For better reproducibility, we also include example data in our code repository, which will be released publicly after the acceptance of the paper.